Table of contents

 7 things that successful people don’t do

-The thing about success is that it's much more than just blind luck. success
+The thing about success is that it's much more than just blind luck.

-In fact, research shows that successful people in all fields generally have the high levels of emotional intelligence.
+In fact, research shows that successful people in all fields generally have high levels of emotional intelligence.

 Emotional intelligence is the capability to recognise your own, and other people's, emotions.